By James Wall

 Coating or No Coating

-In the early days of coating acoustic guitar strings, this was a pretty hot topic among tone aficionado's.
-There was a lot of discussion around affects on tone.
+In the early days of coating acoustic guitar strings, this was a pretty hot topic among tone aficionados.
+There was a lot of discussion around effects on tone.

 For musicians that change strings often, it may still make sense to use the non-coated strings since they are less expensive.
 However, for the everyday guitarist that doesn't change them as often, why not spend a little more on a string that will last longer and maintain its tone longer?

 Using coated will all you to enjoy your strings without being concerned with changing your strings every week or so.

 Traditional tone seekers will tend to have an affinity with the 80/20 (~80% copper and ~20 zinc) as these strings have a warm earthy tone, some might even say darker.